Best SSD Web Hosting — Top Plans for VPS, Dedicated Server, and WordPress

 We’re hard-pressed to think of a scenario where SSD storage can make more of an impact than when it comes to a WordPress website.
 The incredibly popular content management system is everywhere, but it can be cumbersome and difficult to host exactly right.
 SSDs remove some of the computing burdens and free up resources to deliver sites at optimal speed.

-A2 Hosting boosts speed even more with the company’s proprietary Turbo servers, which provide a drop-in Apache replacement that loads pages 20 times faster and allocates more resources toward each user.
+A2 Hosting offers tons of avenues for speed and even more so with the company’s proprietary Turbo servers, which provide a drop-in Apache replacement that loads pages 20 times faster and allocates more resources toward each user.
+Users can leverage these Turbo servers within both its WordPress and WooCommerce hosting plans.
+A2 Hosting has also upgraded its managed WordPress plans to include NVMe storage for faster speed.

-In addition to HostingAdvice experts, SiteGround gets another stamp of approval from the WordPress Core team for offering managed updates, a one-of-a-kind staging environment, three levels of caching, and git integration.
+As far as WordPress hosting providers go, SiteGround’s managed WordPress hosting and WooCommerce hosting packages supply users with all they need to set up a site, with tons of essentials and extra perks.
+In addition to HostingAdvice experts, SiteGround gets another stamp of approval from the WordPress Core team for offering managed updates, a one-of-a-kind staging environment, three levels of caching, and Git integration.

 5. Best SSD Cloud Hosting